IndySockets/IndyTLS-OpenSSL/README.md

 However, due to time constraints and lack of resources, updating this project to the latest OpenSSL has not happened yet.
 So, for the forseeable future, this project is just to provide *backwards compatibility* with existing code that needs to continue using Indy's default SSLIOHandler for OpenSSL 1.0.2.
 To use Indy with OpenSSL 3.0 and later, you can use [TaurusTLS](https://github.com/TaurusTLS-Developers/TaurusTLS) or [IndySecOpenSSL](https://github.com/MWASoftware/IndySecOpenSSL) instead, which are both compatible with the current Indy release.

+Maybe someday, this project will be able to support modern OpenSSL versions.

 ## License

 This project is dual-licensed under the terms of the Indy Modified BSD License and Indy MPL License.